-Scenario 3: A partner has a concern about a team member's behaviour
+Scenario 3: A partner has a concern about a team member's behaviour.

 - 1. If just a concern partner should raise with TEN team leader and the team leader should address the issue with the team member.
 If behaviour persisted then disciplinary action could be taken against the team member - 2.
-If there has been a disclosure against a member of the team then partner should contact TEN LSO directly - 3.
-TEN LSO (with advice from 31:8) will investigate and take appropriate action - 4.
-TEN LSO to follow up with partner to inform of action and gain and update on the situation locally
+If there has been a disclosure against a member of the team then partner should contact TEN Safeguarding Lead directly - 3.
+TEN Safeguarding Lead (with advice from thirtyone:eight) will investigate and take appropriate action - 4.
+TEN Safeguarding Lead to follow up with partner to inform of action and gain and update on the situation locally